The latest set of quarterly tribunal statistics confirm the ongoing evisceration of workers’ access to justice by the Coalition.

 But others would no doubt want to do things differently.
 I get the strong impression that Umunna and his team are now receptive to all such ideas.

 Those who want to restore workers’ access to justice through the tribunal system need to put their thinking caps on.
 And they need to do so now.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.